A 5.8 magnitude earthquake strikes Fukushima, Japan - ExBulletin

 - A 5.8 magnitude earthquake strikes Fukushima, Japan

-- Stock market today: Wall Street oscillates around its records after mixed data on the economy
+- Stock market today: Wall Street moves away from records after mixed data on the economy